stac-utils/stac-crosswalks/ogcapi-records/README.md

 Unfortunately, STAC and OGC API - Records are not fully compliant.
 It means that by default a STAC API is not automatically a OGC API - Records and vice versa.
-Nevertheless, there are no major conflicts in the specification (except for catalogs) so that both implementations can be made compliant with a relatively small number of additions.
+Nevertheless, there are no major conflicts in the specification so that both implementations can be made compliant with a relatively small number of additions.

 ### Terminology